-When clear of obstacles or 400 Feet AGL, establish a normal climb:
+When clear of obstacles or 400 Feet AGL, whichever is higher:

-- 3. Airspeed VREF + 10 Knots
+- 3. Airspeed V{REF} + 10 Knots

 - 4. Flaps UP

 - 5. Landing Gear UP

-- 6. Airspeed ESTABLISH A NORMAL CLIMB
+- 6. Airspeed 125 KNOTS

 AFTER LANDING

 - 1. Auto Ignition OFF - 2.
 Engine Anti-ice ON

 The engine anti-ice system should be on for all ground operations to minimize ingestion of ground debris.
 Turn engine anti-ice off, when required, to maintain oil temperatures within limits.